JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Results

 For comparison to literature samples, we also plot in Figure \ref{fig:temperature_vs_distance} brown dwarf candidates from both the CEERS and COSMOS-Web surveys.
 In order to accurately compare to the JADES sources, we re-derive temperatures and distances using \texttt{NIFTY} to fit the photometry (using the Sonora Elf Owl models) provided in \KBD{} (see Table 1 in that paper) for the CEERS sources and from \citet{chen2025} (see Table 2 in that paper) for the COSMOS-Web sources.
 The properties of these sources are plotted as grey symbols, and largely lie at higher temperatures, in line with the shallower observational depths of both the CEERS and COSMOS-Web surveys.
 The deep JADES photometry with multiple filters at $> 3\mu$m allows for the detection of faint Y-dwarf candidates, confirming the initial results from \KBD{}.
-In the top panel of Figure \ref{fig:metallicity_vs_distance}, we use the direction towards each extragalactic field and the \texttt{NIFTY} Sonora Elf Owl best-fit distances to plot the distribution of all of the sources of their heights with respect to the Milky Way midplane, with the thin disk and thick disk scale heights indicated.
-The distribution is highly non-uniform, with the bulk of the objects (68\%) having distances consistent with the thick disk, and nearly a quarter (24\%) with larger distances above the scale height of the thick disk.
+In the top panel of Figure \ref{fig:metallicity_vs_distance}, we use the direction towards each extragalactic field and the \texttt{NIFTY} Sonora Elf Owl best-fit distances to plot the distribution of all of the sources of their heights with respect to the Milky Way midplane, with the thin disk and thick disk scale heights indicated, as adopted from \citet{vieira2023}.
+While the bulk of the sources have distances consistent with those in the Milky Way thick disk, there is a large distribution of distances associated with both the Milky Way thick disk, thin disk, and halo populations \citep{juric2008}, and we caution that distance alone cannot uniquely determine to which part of the Milky Way each source originates from.
+In \citet{burgasser2023}, the authors use a model for the Milky Way to compare their UNCOVER spectroscopically-confirmed brown dwarf distances to the thin disk, thick disk, and halo populations, finding that the fraction of thick disk sources exceeds thin disk sources at $\sim 1.4$ kpc, while the halo sources only outnumber thick disk sources at $\sim 6$ kpc.
+While we will discuss both metallicity below and proper motions for these sources in Section \ref{sec:proper_motions}, we caution that these objects, especially those that have smaller scale heights, could belong to the thin disk.